Prateek0712/slidely_task02_backend/Readme.md

 3. Make sure to install Node, Express,Typescript, nodemon
 4. excute the code with command 'npm start'.
 5. You can also test this Api's by using isomania, postman.
-4. Clone the fronted code.
+6. Clone the fronted code.
-5. excute the frontend code.
+7. excute the frontend code.
+8. For  any error or  doubt mail me : prateek7120@gmail.com